-Protecting Your Child’s Future In Juvenile Crime Charges
+Protecting Your Child’s Future Against Juvenile Crime Charges

 Approximately 80% of juvenile court referrals involve the police.
 The remaining referrals are by concerned parents, school authorities, other professionals or private citizens.
 Only about 50% of juvenile court referrals receive a formal intervention.
 The rest are dismissed for lack of evidence or handled informally, which is a common approach for first-time offenders who commit nonviolent, nonserious crimes.
 In such cases, the youth is released into parental custody and may be required to participate in counseling or informal meetings with a probation officer who may be used to monitor and control a child’s behavior.